digitalaidseattle/seattle-humane-app/README.md

     Enter "y" when/if asked to install the Supabase package.

     Give it a moment to spin up the containers.
 When it's finished, it will display URLs and keys that need to go into your local environment file.

-You already have the URL set in your .env.local, so just add the displayed anon key after the `NEXT_PUBLIC_SUPABASE_ANON_KEY=` variable in the .env.local file.
+    Put the API URL after `NEXT_PUBLIC_SUPABASE_URL=` variable and the anon key after the `NEXT_PUBLIC_SUPABASE_ANON_KEY=` variable in the .env.local file.
 Double-check you copied the value correctly then save the file.

     (These steps are derived from the [Original Supabase instructions here](https://supabase.com/docs/guides/cli/local-development#start-supabase-services))